 - Harder tasks such as breaking squares of baking chocolate apart or cracking eggs will target hand strength and dexterity.

 - When you are ready to let your children handle knives, this will add a whole other level to their fine-motor skills.
 There are many videos on YouTube that can help your children get started with knives.

 There are several ways to target direction following depending on the age and reading skills of your child.

 - For younger children, simple verbal directions about scooping, pouring and mixing ingredients is appropriate.

 - As children develop their language and attention skills, you can give them directions that lead them away from the immediate cooking area.
 Have them get specific ingredients from the pantry or bowls and utensils from cabinets.
 As they improve their ability to follow directions, add more steps or complexity to the directions to keep that development going!

-- Reading the exact recipe directions step by step to your children and then explaining as needed will prepare children to become more independent in their cooking skills.
+- Read the exact recipe directions step by step to your children and then explain as needed.
+This will prepare children to become more independent in their cooking skills.

 - Once a child’s reading skills have developed, you can have them read each step in the recipe themselves.
 At first, you may need to cue them as to which step they are on, but as they become more skilled, you can decrease the level of support you give them.